-CROSS-CULTURAL AND SOCIOLOGICAL PROBLEMS OF GUAM AND MICRONESIA
+AN421 CROSS-CULTURAL AND SOCIOLOGICAL PROBLEMS OF GUAM AND MICRONESIA

-As Resources Permit This course analyzes and evaluates the changing cultural patterns of Guam, the Commonwealth of the Northern Marianas, the Republic of Belau, the Federated States of Micronesia and the Republic of the Marshall Islands.
+This course analyzes and evaluates the changing cultural patterns of Guam, the Commonwealth of the Northern Marianas, the Republic of Belau, the Federated States of Micronesia and the Republic of the Marshall Islands.
 New techniques and materials in the social science area pertaining to cross-cultural understanding are considered.
 Prerequisite: AN101 or consent of instructor.

+AN462 ADVANCED FIELD METHODS

+IN ARCHAEOLOGY

-AN462 (3) ADVANCED FIELD METHODS IN ARCHAEOLOGY As Resources Permit techniques and data collation and processing, students will develop on-site decision-making and problem-solving skills.
+This course offers advanced training of archaeological field methodology for advanced students who already have prior knowledge of archaeological field methods.
+In addition to focusing on aspects of research design, advanced recovery techniques and data collation and processing, students will develop on-site decision-making and problem-solving skills.
 This course aims to train advanced students to a level where they can direct archaeological excavation with supervision.
 Prerequisite: AN262 or equivalent with consent of instructor.